Cornelia MacIntyre Foley

-Biography
+Cornelia MacIntyre Foley (1909–2010), was a Hawaiian-born American painter, and illustrator.
+Foley is best known for her voluptuous paintings of Hawaiian women, such as Hawaiian Woman in White Holoku from 1937.

+Early life and education

+Cornelia MacIntyre was born on January 31, 1909, in Honolulu, Territory of Hawaii (now Hawaii, U.S.).
+Her great grandfather was Edwin O. Hall, a printmaker who sailed to the islands with a group of New England missionaries.

-Cornelia MacIntyre was born in Honolulu, Territory of Hawaii on January 31, 1909.
-She began her art training under the first art instructor the University of Hawaii, Huc-Mazelet Luquiens (1881–1961).
+She began her art training under the first art instructor at the University of Hawaii, Huc-Mazelet Luquiens (1881–1961).
 Foley continued her art education at the University of Washington, and spent two years in London at the Slade School of Art as a pupil of Henry Tonks (1862–1937).
+From London, she returned to Hawaii, where she studied with Madge Tennent from 1934 to 1937.

+Career

-From London, she returned to Hawaii, where she studied with Madge Tennent from 1934 to 1937 and subsequently married Lieutenant Paul Foley (who became a Rear Admiral in the United States Navy).
-During 1937–1941, the couple lived in Long Beach, CA and in Seattle, Washington in 1941–1942.
-Cornelia Foley died January 18, 2010, in Severna Park, Maryland.
+Subsequently, she married Lieutenant Paul Foley (who became a Rear Admiral in the United States Navy).
+During 1937–1941, the couple lived in Long Beach, California; in Seattle, Washington in 1941–1942; and followed by Newport, Rhode Island.

-Foley is best known for her voluptuous paintings of Hawaiian women, such as Hawaiian Woman in White Holoku from 1937.
+Foley died January 18, 2010, in Severna Park, Maryland.

 Major paintings by Foley are held by the Honolulu Museum of Art and the Nelson-Atkins Museum of Art in Kansas City, Missouri.

 A cast concrete outdoor fountain, known as the Varhey Circle Fountain, which she created with Henry H. Rempel, is on the campus of the University of Hawaii at Manoa.